clickwithclark/blog-clickwithclark/cmaehbxqb000y08kz6m83eyq2.md

 ### Mixing `require` with `import`

 Don’t mix module systems in the same file.
-Pick one, ideally ESM, for new code.
+Pick one, ideally ESM for new code.

 ### Forgetting Top-Level `await` Limitations